 "For a spring tour then our 9-day holiday ‘Iceland’ is perfect, enjoy the dramatic, volcanic scenery as we search for breeding birds.
-Our ‘Iceland – Killer Whales & Northern Lights’ tour is a 5-day winter break to west Iceland to see these cetaceans and the Aurora Borealis."
+Our ‘Iceland – Northern Lights & Winter Wildlife’ tour is a 5-day winter break to west Iceland to search for cetaceans and the Aurora Borealis."

 Whats special about the wildlife?

 Iceland lies at an avian crossroads – the meeting place of Palearctic and Nearctic faunal regions.

 Here we find the most westerly breeding grounds of both Wigeon and Pied Wagtail, and the most easterly breeding populations of Great Northern Diver, Harlequin Duck and Barrows Goldeneye.

 The variety of the islands bird life may not be great, but many species are very much tamer here than elsewhere in Europe and the sheer quality of Icelands northern specialities has long attracted visiting ornithologists.

 Mammals too, though few, include a wide variety of cetaceans – though not all are easy to see – together with the occasional Arctic Fox.

 Naturetreks wildlife holidays to Iceland search for birds, whales and other mammals among the dramatic scenery in this wild and beautiful land.
 Theres also a chance to see the Northern Lights.

 What might I see?